If you submitted an application for the Diagnostic School, notifications will be sent out by March 13th. 

 - Physicians and scientists from geographically or otherwise under-served or under-developed areas

 - Mid-Career Physicians and/or scientists (within 5-8 years of fellowship)

-- A CV, no more than 4 pages
+- A CV, no more than four (4) pages

-- A 1 page case study, with a capsule summary of the case at the top.
-Your case study should illustrate how diagnostic testing made a definitive diagnosis for a patient with a primary immune deficiency or immune dysregulatory disorder, or was used to guide therapy.
-The one page case report should include pertinent clinical and laboratory information, along with any flow or genetic data or figures.
+- A one (1) page case study illustrating how diagnostic testing made a definitive diagnosis for a patient with a primary immune deficiency or immune dysregulatory disorder, or was used to guide therapy.
+The one page case report should include pertinent clinical and laboratory information, along with any flow or genetic data or figures

 - FOR FELLOWS/RESIDENTS ONLY—a letter of recommendation from a current faculty member